 Cusco’s Plaza de Armas is the cultural center of the city.
-Lining the plaza are restaurants, bars, and coffee shops – many with a great view of the city – perfect for spending an afternoon people-watching and acclimating to Cusco’s elevation.
-At the center of the plaza lies a manicured garden and intricate statue of Incan ruler Pachacuti.
+Lining the plaza are restaurants, bars and coffee shops – many with a great view of the city – perfect for spending an afternoon people-watching and acclimating to Cusco’s elevation.
+At the heart of the plaza lies a manicured garden and intricate statue of the Incan ruler Pachacuti.
 Those willing to venture from the sun-soaked benches will appreciate a tour of Cusco’s massive cathedral, complete with a trip into the crypts.
-The cathedral, a symbol of the Spanish conquest, contains a unique Peruvian touch in the replica of Da Vinci’s ‘Last Supper’: a guinea pig (cuy) appears on one of the plates.
+The cathedral, a symbol of the Spanish conquest, houses a replica of Da Vinci’s Last Supper: in a uniquely Peruvian touch, it has a guinea pig (cuy) on one of the plates.

 A 45-minute walk from the city center, this ancient Inca site is worth the trek for both the stunning views of Cusco and the incredible stonework.
 Sacsayhuaman (easily remembered by its pronunciation ‘sexy woman’) was a religious site as well as the scene of a bloody battle between Inca forces and the Spanish conquistadors.
 Hire a guide for a small fee, or purchase a city tour that includes the site for a complete explanation of the history of Sacsayhuaman.
 Valuable as a precursor to Machu Picchu and sites in the surrounding Sacred Valley, a walk to Sacsayhuaman also includes a glimpse of Cristo Blanco – the massive statue of Christ that stands above the city.

 The artisan neighborhood of San Blas is notable for its architecture and quaint shops.
 Just a short walk from the plaza, the terrain becomes steep on the way up to San Blas Plaza.
-The Inca road Hatunrumiyoc is a remnant of the city’s past and a remarkable cobble-stone construction that leads through the neighborhood.
+The Inca road Hatunrumiyoc is a remnant of the city’s past and a remarkable cobblestone construction that leads through the neighborhood.
 Small boutique shops and galleries line the streets, making for more authentic gifts or souvenirs than the trinkets found in the Plaza de Armas.
-The San Blas Plaza contains picturesque Iglesia San Blas, as well as homey shops and restaurants.
+The San Blas Plaza contains the picturesque Iglesia San Blas, as well as homey shops and restaurants.
 Stop at the bakery/hostel Pantastico for a tasty snack.